-This Red Curry Pasta is full of flavor and easy to make!
+This Easy Curry Pasta is full of flavor and quick to make!
 This recipe comes together in less than 30 minutes and is the perfect dinner for a busy weekday!

-For some other Asian inspired recipes, check out these Saucy and Spicy Garlic Noodles this Gluten-Free Pad Thai or this Pad Woon Sen.
+For some other Asian-inspired recipes, check out these Saucy and Spicy Garlic Noodles this Gluten-Free Pad Thai, this Thai Panang Curry or this Pad Woon Sen.

 Jump to: